thinkdata-works/api-docs/source/includes/data_api.md

 ## Geospatial Operators

-Data Sets will commonly contain `latitude` and `longitude` as properties.
+Data sets will commonly contain `latitude` and `longitude` as properties.

 The `where` condition query parameter supports some geospatial functions for querying data sets.